Specifying efficient use of materials and considering their impact from manufacture to disposal.

 Providers of construction materials or products who use LCA can publicly declare the environmental performance of their materials or products in an Environmental Product Declaration (EPD) or environmental profile.
 This provides a summary of information about the environmental impacts associated with a material or product, including results of an LCA.

-There are a number of life cycle assessment tools and websites, for example:
+There are a number of international life cycle assessment tools and websites, for example:

 - Ecospecifier (Global)